lx0741/kali-top10/README.md

 # mykalirepo

-this builds a full kali image for easy direct use
+this builds a minimal 3gb kali image with all the needed